 The permanent multiphase flow meter (MPFM) uses technology for continuous flow rate measurements.
 The Typical Multi-Phase Flow Meter operates equally well in both oil and dry gas environments, making it possible to monitor and test dry gas, condensate and oil wells with a single meter.

 Via a remote data link to the multiphase meter, users can validate well data, perform quality control, generate well test reports, analyze well data, diagnose production, and interpret reservoir intervals.
 By eliminating the need for separators and their associated support systems or controls, the system is ideal for both Onshore and Offshore Applications, satellite, or unmanned locations, including subsea installations.

-- As the rotor passes each port a spring loaded wiper is engaged against the valve body seal seating surface.
+- As the rotor passes each port a spring-loaded wiper is engaged against the valve body to seal the seating surface.
 This creates a self-cleaning action and removes accumulated debris that might restrict proper operation.
 It also increases the life of the port seal and valve body.

-The RSV Multiport Skid provides a simple, cost effective solution to manifold fluids in a low maintenance, environmentally friendly package.
+The RSV Multiport Skid provides a simple, cost-effective solution to manifold fluids in low maintenance, environmentally friendly package.
 The compact design reduces capital costs, and allows for better utilization of resources when and where they are needed.
 The latest data communication technologies provide continuous feedback to help maintain a high level of operational efficiency and ensure quicker response time to production anomalies.